filipporomani/whatsapp-python/README.md

 Switching from heyoo to whatsapp-python doesn't require any change for versions up to 1.1.2: just uninstall the old, install the new and change the import name from `heyoo` to `whatsapp`.
 For version which are GREATER THEN 1.1.2, messages have became objects, so you need to change your code to use the new methods.

+Note: docs for version 1.1.2 are available in the [wiki dedicated page](https://github.com/filipporomani/whatsapp/wiki/v1.1.2)

 ## Documentation

-The documentation is available under the [wiki section](https://github.com/filipporomani/whatsapp/wiki)
+The documentation for the latest GitHub version is available under the [wiki section](https://github.com/filipporomani/whatsapp/wiki)

+The documentation for the latest Pip version is available [on pypi](https://pypi.org/project/whatsapp-python/)

 ## Issues